wingitman/LeagueEventBot/README.md

 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
 2. Create a new application
-3. Go to "Bot" section and create a bot
+3. Go to "Bot" and create a bot
 4. Copy the token to your `.env` file
 5. Enable these intents:
    - Server Members Intent